 In SemiSL, we have a small set of labeled training samples and a much larger set of unlabeled samples.
 Let $\mathcal{D}_L=\{(x^L_1, y_1), (x^L_2, y_2),...,(x^L_{N_L}, y_{N_L})\}$ be the dataset of $N_L$ labeled samples, and $\mathcal{D}_U=\{x^U_{1}, x^U_{2}, ... , x^U_{N_U}\}$ be the unlabeled dataset of $N_U$ images, where $N_L<<N_U$. $x_i^U$ denotes the $i$-th unlabeled image and $x_i^L$ denotes the $i$-th labeled image with its corresponding pixel-wise label $y_i$.

-The objective of SemiSL is to unearth the rich information within the unlabeled data, using limited guidance from labeled data.
-Most existing works only consider pixel-wise performance, ignoring the importance of topological correctness.
+The objective of SemiSL is to unearth the rich information within the unlabeled data, accompanied by limited guidance from labeled data.
+Most existing works only consider pixel-wise accuracy, ignoring the importance of topological correctness.
 Here, we take both of them into consideration.